jakemai0/jakemai0.github.io/content/posts/ProcessInjection_0.md

 ## Project Injection 101
 Project Injection is a commonly used technique to inject our shellcode into legitimate target process's virtual memory space.
 A textbook way to perform project injection is:
-1. Find a target process to inject our shellcode into.
+1. Find a target process to inject our shellcode into and get a handle to it with `OpenProcess`
 2. Allocate a new memory region in the remote target process using `VirtualAllocEx`
 3. Write our shellcode into the allocated remote memory region using `WriteProcessMemory`
 4. Execute our shellcode as a new thread with `CreateRemoteThread`